-- My Hero Academia: Played with in regards to Bakugou.
-He starts the series as a Smug Super who takes pleasure in bullying and picking on the weaker much Midoriya.
-A few chapters in and Midoriya has gained his own super power and starts standing up to him at the same time that the two join a prestigious Hero Academy, which is unlikely to tolerate that behavior, and their classmates are not intimidated by him, with many being actually as powerful or skilled than him, sometimes even more.
+- My Hero Academia: Played with in regards to Bakugo.
+He starts the series as a Smug Super who takes pleasure in bullying and picking on the much weaker Midoriya.
+A few chapters in and Midoriya has gained his own super power and starts standing up to him at the same time that the two join a prestigious Hero Academy, which is unlikely to tolerate that behavior, and their classmates are not intimidated by him, with many being actually as powerful or skilled as him, sometimes even more.
 So he stops being a bully, but he maintains the same personality, except that he can't bully anyone anymore.
 He later starts befriending some of his classmates and even Midoriya, leading to him playing this trope straight, while still having quite the unpleasant personality.

 - A mid-eighties Daredevil issue has Matt encountering Stinky McQuade at the end of an unrelated adventure.
 Stinky claims to be the bully who ironically nicknamed Matt "Daredevil" and he apologizes for his treatment of Matt as a kid before walking away.

 - A one-off issue of My Little Pony: Friendship is Magic (IDW) focuses on how Twilight's brother, Shining Armour, met his wife.
 The story is a playful homage to every teen '80s film ever including a Jerk Jock called Buck.
 While he's definitely an antagonist in the past, in the present day he seems much more likable, and judging by the friendly gestures gets on a lot better with Shining.